Chatlada-Nina/serenity-relax-and-spa/TESTING.md

 ### Lighthouse

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility and best practices of the website.
+- To improve the Lighthouse performance score, I evaluated the image sizes issues and converted the images file(jpeg,png) to .webp
+- To improve the Lighthouse accessibility score, I changed the body's background color to be a bit lighther on every pages to make the clearer contrast and more readable for users.
+- To improve the Lighthouse accessibility score, I changed the color of customer's name on the testimonials section to be darker to make the clearer contrast and more readable for users.

+- Unresolved issue on the Lighthouse Best Practices score, Browser errors were logged to the console.
+They can come from network request failures and other browser concerns.

-- Home page
+1. Home page

 ![index.html](/documentation/readme/homepage-lighthouse.png)

-- Programs page
+2. Programs page

 ![programs.html](/documentation/readme/programs-lighthouse.png)

-- Booking page
+3. Booking page

 ![booking.html](/documentation/readme/booking-lighthouse.png)

-- Success page
+4. Success page

 ![success.html](/documentation/readme/success-lighthouse.png)